 Collins Ruto

-Collins Ruto almost 4 years ago
+Collins Ruto over 4 years ago

 Thanks for the amazing gem!
 It does look fantastic and I can't say enough thanks!
 So I just want a clarification, with Truemail, I don't actually have to send the user an email and ask them to verify their account exists by clicking on the link I sent them, right?